Accelerating Inference for Multilayer Neural Networks with Quantum Computers: Quantum Matrix-Vector Arithmetic

 \subsection{QRAM-Free Quantum Encoding of 2D Multi-Filter Convolutions}

 While the matrix-form of a $2D$ convolution has been given many times before in the literature, to the best of our knowledge the following is the first result giving a block-encoding of a QRAM-free 2D multi-filter convolution.
 We also stress that the following result can be highly optimized, especially if QRAM is used.
 We leave such optimizations to future work.
 The full proof is provided in~\hyperlink{proof:qram_free_2d_conv_block_encoding}{\cref{proof:qram_free_2d_conv_block_encoding}}. \begin{lemma}[QRAM-Free Block-Encoding of 2D Convolution With Filters] Let $M = 2^m$, let $n = 2m$, let $N = 2^n$, and let $D = 2^d$.
 Define the matrix form of the 2D multi-filter convolution operation, $\mathcal C \in \mathbb R^{C M^2 \times C M^2 }$, as per~\cref{adl:lemma:matrix_form_of_2d_convolution}.
 Here, $C$ represents the number of input and output channels, and $D$ represents the dimension of the kernel over rows and columns (i.e., the kernel is a rank$-4$ tensor containing $C$, $C\times D\times D$ filters).
 Then, after performing some one-time classical pre-computation, we can obtain a $(1, 3 + 8D + 2\log(CD), 0)$- block-encoding of $\frac{\mathcal C}{2\lnorm{\mathcal C}_2}$ with $O(m^2 C^3 D^4 \log (C)\log(D))$ circuit depth. \end{lemma} While the degrees on the number of channels and the filter size $D$ seem large, the filter size is usually quite small in practice (e.g., often $3$).
 Moreover, there are straight-forward optimizations of this result which can substantially reduce the degrees on both $C$ and $D$.
+Convolutional layers are excellent candidates for QRAM-free implementation, since the number of parameters they contain are usually much smaller than the dimension of the vectorized tensors which they act upon.
+Indeed, we essentially obtain~\cref{adl:lemma:qram_free_2d_conv_block_encoding} by efficiently constructing a block-encoding of the matrix-form of the highly-structured object corresponding to each parameter in the convolutional kernel, and then taking a linear combination of the result.
+This explains why the complexity of our procedure is polylogarithmic in the dimension, whilst being polynomial in the number of parameters.
+This is in contrast to exact classical algorithms which have polynomial dimension-dependence.
+Moreover, our result can be substantially optimized further, potentially by exploiting the fact that circulant convolutions are diagonalized by the Fourier transform.